sjaturner/microwriter_mw4/README.md

 ![Above](./above.jpg)

 ![Below](./below.jpg)

+You will notice that the Microwriter keyboard connector is offset slightly.
+There's an unconnected pin which fits into the odd gap in the Arduino headers.
+Please look at the block comment in serial_keyboard.c for more detail.

 You may want to test that this works correctly.
 If you connect using a serial terminal, hitting the enter key on your computer keyboard will